standardsats/standardsats.github.io/index.md

 The founders are developers Ilya Evdokimov and Anton Gushcha, who created a product prototype in November 2021 as part of a [banking hackathon](https://bitcoin-bankathon.devpost.com/project-gallery).
 The development of the project is self-funded.
-You can send donations via the Lightning Network to **centralviola51@walletofsatoshi.com**.
+You can send donations to our [Geyser campaign](https://geyser.fund/project/valetlightning).

 ### How does a node administrator make money?